Jonesy137/FPLTool/README.md

 **FPLAPI.ipynb** - A notebook where I learn how to scrape data from the FPL API and explore the data available.

-**FPLAnalytics.ipynb** - A notebook where I perform analysis on the data obtained from the FPL API, and create visualisations of the data.
+**DataCleaning.ipynb** - A notebook where i look a dtypes and amend values.

 ## Data files